San Antonio Express-News

-The San Antonio Express-News is a daily newspaper in San Antonio, Texas.
+The San Antonio Express-News is a daily newspaper in San Antonio, Texas, founded in 1865.
 It is owned by the Hearst Corporation and has offices in San Antonio and Austin, Texas.
 The Express-News is the third largest newspaper in the state of Texas, with a daily circulation of nearly 100,000 copies in 2016.
-The newspaper's online presence includes both the subscription version of the San Antonio Express-News and the ad-supported mySA.
+The newspaper's online presence can be found at Expressnews.com.
+Hearst also owns MYSanAntonio.com, which shares office space with the Express-News but maintains a separate newsroom and website.
+MYSanAntonio.com, or MySA, is editorially independent of ExpressNews.com.

+From 1881, the San Antonio Express-News' main competitor was the San Antonio Evening Light, which became a Hearst publication in 1924 and was shut down, in 1993, when Hearst bought the Express-News.